Shopping For Best Mortgage Rates California On Home Loans

 Short Term Mortgage Rate Lock

-- An unethical mortgage loan originator may quote you lower mortgage rates on a 7 day lock fully knowing that you cannot close the deal in the 7 day period and need to relock the loan at higher mortgage rates or pay points after the lock period expires
+- An unethical mortgage loan originator may quote homeowners lower mortgage rates on a 7 day lock fully knowing that they cannot close the deal in the 7 day period and need to re-lock the loan at higher mortgage rates or pay points after the lock period expires

 Annual Percentage Rates ( APR ) Is Easily Manipulated And Can Be Misleading When Shopping For Best Mortgage Rates

 - The APR is the cost and fees associated in a mortgage loan borrower getting that loan but many mortgage lenders will manipulate the APR by not including certain third party fees and disclosing it that the borrower will pay outside closing or eliminate such fees altogether

 - Although the APR can be helpful in many ways, do not count on it